 - How to Assess Your Company’s Current Culture

 - How to Cultivate Your Workplace Culture

 Ready to step into the future of employment?
 Let’s dive in!

-Workplace culture refers to the shared values, attitudes, beliefs, and practices that structure the experience of working at your organization.
-You can promote a shared understanding of your workplace culture by hosting an organization-wide meeting monthly to get updates across departments or having a communal space for everyone to eat lunch together.
+Workplace culture is the combination of shared values, attitudes, beliefs, and practices that structure the experience of working at your organization.
+You can promote a shared understanding of your workplace culture by hosting regular, organization-wide meetings, encouraging cross-departmental communication, and offering more shared spaces to set the tone.

 Having a strong workplace culture is particularly significant in a remote environment because it helps your team become a community that upholds your organization’s values, even when everyone’s physically distanced.

 While working remotely, your team members won’t see each other as often as they might in the office and thus might feel disconnected from your workplace culture.
 However, your leadership team can combat this and foster a close-knit team experience with remote work culture programs.

 How to Assess Your Company’s Current Culture